informatics-lab/labby-the-rat/README.md

 You can also add your own scripts by creating a coffee-script file in the `scripts` directory in this repository.
 Sometimes this is better than using `hubot-scripts` or external scripts as you can customise them for Labby, just copy the contents of the desired script and hack away.

 See [example.coffee](scripts/example.coffee) for a ton of good examples to get you started.
+There are also a ton of tutorials, [this][jonmagic-tutorial] is one of the better ones.

 ## Reloading Labby